stefanicai/transact/README.md

 There is a `docker-compose.yaml` file as well, which will start mongo and our application, running on port 8080.

 ### 4. Kubernetes deployment files
-Created a draft of a kubernetes deployment.
+Created a draft of a kubernetes deployment helm charts, in `deployment/helm`.
 The configuration file for the specific environment are passed in to the container as config maps.

 ## How to run
 The application can be run in a few ways.